 One more mattress that is not covered in the report and that recently came on the market is the Lullaby Earth Super Lightweight Mattress (made primarily of food-grade polyethylene foam) by the Naturepedic folks.
 The mattress is Greenguard certified and costs $159.
 A couple of my friends have this mattress and have been happy with it for the price.
 If $200+ for a crib mattress is out of the question, I think that's your best bet.

-A few other options that I know of that are not addressed in the report (I have some personal experience but no affiliation with each of these companies):
+A few other options that I know of that are not addressed in the report:

 - The Futon Shop makes an organic cotton crib mattress (currently on sale for $216) and an organic cotton/natural latex crib mattress (currently on sale for $280).
 Both come with an organic cotton/ polyurethane waterproof cover.
 You need a doctor's note (and an additional $50) to avoid the boric acid flame retardant treatment.
 They will ship a crib mattress within the U.S. for $65.
 Both of our mattresses are from this store, which is local to me.